 Music to develop classroom management and routines

 Another great use of ESL song activities in your classroom is to indicate when you transition to different parts of the class routine.
-For example, some of my classes have a difficult time preparing themselves for the beginning of class, as they may be out of their seats, chatting, or otherwise distracted.
+For example, some of my students have a difficult time preparing themselves for the beginning of class, as they may be out of their seats, chatting, or otherwise distracted.
 For these classes, I play a routine song that the students recognize as a call to return to their seats and focus on the upcoming lesson.

-Tips for implementing music in your routines
+Tips for implementing music in your routines:

 Music as a reward